Advertisement

 Mixed

 Dallas city proper maintains significant access.
-Dallas PD dispatch is largely open, and Dallas Fire-Rescue is fully accessible.
-However, suburbs within the county vary widely - Richardson keeps dispatch clear while Mesquite is fully encrypted.
+Dallas PD dispatch is in the clear, and Dallas Fire-Rescue is fully accessible.
+However, suburbs within the county vary widely - listeners report Richardson dispatch in the clear while Garland, Mesquite, Irving, and the Metrocrest cities are encrypted.

 Tarrant County